Skip to main content

 Participants are able to:

-3. Apply different teaching strategies, techniques, and skills to enhance the teaching of Chinese for NCS children;
+3. apply different teaching strategies and available resources in the society to enhance the teaching of Chinese for NCS children; and

 Programme Structure